How To Take Collagen Supplements

 My recommendation is to take vitamin C whether you choose to take a collagen supplement or not.
 If you do decide to take a collagen supplement, the vitamin C supplement does not need to be taken at the same time to get the full benefits of collagen.
 There are many vitamin C supplements on the market and the one of choice is Liposomal Vitamin C.

-Fish collagen or bovine collagen?
+Fish collagen, bovine collagen or vegan collagen?

 There are several types of collagen each composed of different peptides or amino acids extracted from bovine or fish sources.
 Ensure you are purchasing hydrolysed collagen because in this form the amino acid chains have been broken down into smaller chains which makes it easier for the body to absorb and use.